Bedrettin-Cetinkaya/ENAS-keras-ModelBuilder/README.md

 ## Run
 bash run.sh

-- You can find example output script name Model.py in output folder.
+- You can find example output script , Model.py, in output folder.
 - To obtain enas fixed architecture, you can use pytorch,tensorflow or keras implementations.

 ## Differences from Original Implementation